 Key Use Cases

-1. Assembly Consolidation
+1. Design Freedom and Assembly Consolidation

-The roller screw below [E.g. 1] is used in a linear actuator to open and close a pilot valve in a steam power plant.
-Though typically fabricated from seven components, the Studio System makes it possible to consolidate the assembly into one component.
+To simplify the manufacturing of many machines, many assemblies are made of easy-to-manufacture parts either held together with fasteners or welded.
+Additive manufacturing, however, allows multiple parts to be consolidated into a single assembly and built as one part, reducing costs and increasing efficiency.
+The roller screw below is used in a linear actuator to open and close a pilot valve in a steam power plant.
+Though typically fabricated from seven parts, the Studio System makes it possible to consolidate the assembly into one component.

-By printing this part, the designer was able to create multiple functional prototypes on a single print bed, allowing them to test a variety of designs in just one week and select a part with optimum geometry which can be adapted for mass production.
-The greatly accelerated lead time and low per-per cost enabled by the Studio System makes such rapid functional prototyping possible.
+The custom coupling below transfers power between two rotating components.
+Its intricate details are difficult to machine, yet easy to produce with metal 3D printing.
+By printing this part, the designer was able to create multiple functional prototypes without any tooling change, allowing a variety of designs to be tested in just one week.
+One part with an optimum geometry was quickly selected to be adapted for mass production.
+The greatly accelerated development cycle and low per-per cost enabled by 3D printing iterations on the Studio System allowed the machine to get to market faster.